Victoria Eugenie of Battenberg: Queen of Spain

+Ena disliked Spanish religious conservatism and the customs of the Royal Court, such as bullfighting, describing it as a cruel spectacle typical of a backward people like the Spanish.
+Later she confided to her grandson Juan Carlos's then-fiancée, Princess Sofía of Greece and Denmark, that she was forced to attend and pretend to enjoy bullfights.
+When the Greek princess replied that no one would force her to watch bullfights, Ena replied: "You can't refuse, they will force you".
+Feeling increasingly isolated, Ena turned to her passion for collecting jewellery.

-Victoria Eugenie devoted herself to work for hospitals and services for the poor, as well as to education.
-She was also involved in the reorganization of the Spanish Red Cross.
-In 1929, the city of Barcelona erected a statue of her in a nurse's uniform in honor of her Red Cross work (the statue has since been destroyed).
-Various Spanish landmarks have been named after Victoria Eugenie.
+Ena also devoted herself to work for hospitals and services for the poor, as well as to education.
+Besides, she was involved in the reorganization of the Spanish Red Cross.
+In 1929, the city of Barcelona erected a statue of her in a nurse's uniform in honour of her Red Cross work (the statue has since been destroyed).

+Various Spanish landmarks have been named after Ena.
 For instance, in 1909, Madrid's stately neoclassical bridge crossing the Manzanares River was named after her as the "Puente de la Reina Victoria".
-In 1912, the monumental opera house and theater "Teatro Victoria Eugenia" in San Sebastián, Spain, was named after her.
-In 1920, she launched the Spanish Navy Cruiser Reina Victoria Eugenia which was named after her.
+In 1912, the monumental opera house and theatre "Teatro Victoria Eugenia" in San Sebastián, Spain, was named after her.
+In 1920, she launched the Spanish Navy cruiser Reina Victoria Eugenia which was named after her.

 She was the 976th Dame of the Royal Order of Queen Maria Luisa.
-In 1923, the Pope conferred upon her the Golden Rose which was the first time this honor had been awarded to a British princess since 1555 when Pope Julius III conferred one upon Queen Mary I of England.
+In 1923, the Pope conferred upon her the Golden Rose which was the first time this honour had been awarded to a British princess since 1555 when Pope Julius III conferred one upon Queen Mary I of England.
 She was also granted the Royal Order of Victoria and Albert by her grandmother, Queen Victoria.
 The Queen was also awarded the Spanish Red Cross Merit Order (First Class) and the jewelled breast star was paid for by a subscription undertaken by the Corps of Lady Nurses of the Spanish Red Cross.

-Exile
+Exile and death

 The Spanish royal family went into exile on 14 April 1931 after municipal elections brought Republicans to power in most of the major cities, leading to the proclamation of the Second Spanish Republic.
 Alfonso XIII had hoped that his voluntary exile might avert a civil war between the Republicans and the Monarchists.
 The family went to live in France and later Italy.
-Victoria Eugenie and Alfonso later separated, and she lived partly in the UK and in Switzerland.
+Ena and Alfonso later separated, and she lived partly in the UK and in Switzerland.
 She purchased a chateau, the Vieille Fontaine, outside Lausanne.
+A soccer enthusiast, Ena frequently attended matches and in exile received the Real Madrid delegation in Vieille Fontaine.